bbepis/XUnity.AutoTranslator/README.md

  * ALT + 1: Toggle Translation Aggregator UI.
  * ALT + T: Alternate between translated and untranslated versions of all texts provided by this plugin.
  * ALT + R: Reload translation files.
 Useful if you change the text and texture files on the fly.
 Not guaranteed to work for all textures.
  * ALT + U: Manual hooking.
-The default hooks wont always pick up texts.
+The default hooks won't always pick up texts.
 This will attempt to make lookups manually.
 Will not hook text components from frameworks not enabled.
  * ALT + F: If OverrideFont is configured, will toggle between overridden and default font.
  * ALT + Q: Reboot the plugin if it was shutdown.
 This will only work if the plugin was shut down due to consecutive errors towards the translation endpoint.
 Should only be used if you have reason to believe you have remedied the problem (such as changed VPN endpoint etc.) otherwise it will just shut down again.